FAQS

 -

-No, we are unable prescribe medication.
-However, we can provide psychoeducation on medication.
-If we feel that you may benefit from medication or this is something that you would like to try, we will give you a referral list of psychiatrists to choose from.
+No, I am unable prescribe medication.
+However, I can provide psychoeducation on medication.
+If I feel that you may benefit from medication or this is something that you would like to try, I will give you a referral list of psychiatrists to choose from.

 -